Stewart Indian School Trail Map

 11# Old Gym & Athletic Fields

-Judge Robey Willis shares fond memories of being the boxing coach and the assistant football coach for Stewart.
-He vividly describes some of his favorite moments in both the old gym and on the football field.
-Click here for more information about The Old Gym and Athletic Fields.
+Judge Robey Willis, former boxing coach at Stewart, shares memories of working at Stewart as boxing coach and assistant football coach.
+He describes some of his favorite moments in both the old gym and the football field.

 12# Shops (Carpentry)